-Board of Directors Phoebe Sumter Medical Center, Inc. Americus, Georgia reffin to Tucker, LLP
+Board of Directors Phoebe Sumter Medical Center, Inc. Americus, Georgia

-We have audited the financial statements of Phoebe Sumter Medical Center, Inc. as of and for the years ended July 31, 2020 and 2019 and our report thereon dated January 27, 2021, which expressed an unmodified opinion on those financial statements, appears on pages 1 and 2.
+We have audited the financial statements of Phoebe Sumter Medical Center, Inc. as of and for the years ended July 31, 2021 and 2020 and our report thereon dated January 31, 2022, which expressed an unmodified opinion on those financial statements, appears on pages 1 and 2.
 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The information included in this report on pages 38 to 40, inclusive, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The information included in this report on pages 37 to 39, inclusive, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information has not been subjected to the auditing procedures applied in the audits of the financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.

-Albany, Ğeorgia January 27, 2021
+Albany, Seorgia January 31, 2022

-SERVICE TO THE COMMUNITY July 31, 2020
+SERVICE TO THE COMMUNITY July 31, 2021